alipatti/polars_io/README.md

 ## Details

 The Stata and SAS implementations make use the [`readstat`](https://github.com/WizardMac/ReadStat) C library via the python bindings provided by [`pyreadstat`](https://github.com/Roche/pyreadstat).
-This is the same implementation used by the `R` library [`haven`](https://github.com/tidyverse/haven).

-The package makes use of zero-copy conversions from `numpy -> pyarrow -> polars` and should be faster and have lower memory overhead than reading the data into `pandas` and then calling `pl.from_pandas` (benchmarks welcome).
+For numeric types, reading uses zero-copy conversions from `numpy -> pyarrow -> polars` and should be faster and have lower memory overhead than reading the data into `pandas` and then calling `pl.from_pandas` (benchmarks welcome).

 ## Contributing

 PRs adding support for reading other formats are very welcome!
 (E.g. `.Rdata`, Stata `.dct`, etc.)

 ## Issues

 This packages fails to some read files with non-utf8 metadata (e.g. column labels, notes on `.dta` files).
 This is a known issue with upstream packages that is being worked on (see Roche/pyreadstat#298 and WizardMac/ReadStat#344).